decentralized-identity/sidetree/docs/Q-and-A.md

 ## Where can we find the code and how could a coder get started?
 The homepage on github [README.md](../README.md) pretty much sums up all the possibilities to download the available code and how developers can engage in the development process currently.
 We welcome contributions.

+## What are the external dependencies of Sidetree?
+_I hear ya: "Sidetree is able to do all this **without requiring** trusted intermediaries, centralized authorities, special protocol tokens, or secondary consensus mechanisms, while preserving the core attributes of decentralization and immutability of the underlying ledger systems it is implemented on."
+But what does Sidetree require instead?_
+Sidetree is dependent of:
+1. Proper IPFS data management and Identity and Access Management via API keys?
+2. Reasonable fees and confirmation-times on layer 1
+3. Mining and governance of the layer 1 blockchain it settles on.
+4. Ongoing development and blockchain maintenance for safety of the records now and in the future.
+5. {TBW}
+_(@henkvancann)_

 ## What would you see as the main drawback of Sidetree?
 {TBW}